bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/operations.md

 1. **Client-Side Request**: The application initiates the registration process by making a request to the server.
 This request is typically triggered by a user action, such as:

-   - Clicking on a "Login with Passkey" button
+   - Clicking on a "Log in with Passkey" button
-   - Entering a username and clicking on a "Login" button
+   - Entering a username and clicking on a "Log in" button

 2. **Server-Side Preparation**: The server prepares for the authentication process by generating an options object containing a challenge, similar to the registration process. a.
 If the user's